VangimallaLokesh/heart-discess-prdiction-using-machine-learning/README.md

-# heart-discess-prdiction-using-machine-learning
-# using two datasets
+# heart-discess-prdiction-using-machine-learning in python code using two datasets